-Option to apply a custom CSS class to the element.
 Enter the CSS class name(s) to apply to the macro (case sensitive); multiple classes can be separated by a space or comma.
 Do not include the

-Click Insert.
+- Click Insert.
 The macro placeholder displays.
 If you haven't already selected the text to highlight, enter the required content.

-Save the page to render the highlighted text.
+- Save the page to render the highlighted text.

 There are several built-in pastel colors ideal for use as backgrounds which can be set as follows:

 Color parameter set to red

-red, yellow, green, cyan, blue and
+, yellow, green, cyan, blue, purple